John Paulding: Legacy

 Paulding's grave is marked by a large marble monument with the epitaph:

 FIDELITY - On the morning of the 23rd of September 1780, accompanied by two young farmers of the county of West Chester, he intercepted the British spy, André.
 Poor himself, he disdained to acquire wealth by the sacrifice of his country.
 Rejecting the temptation of great rewards, he conveyed his prisoner to the American camp and, by this noble act of self-denial, the treason of Arnold was detected; the designs of the enemy baffled; West Point and the American Army saved; and these United States, now by the grace of God Free and Independent, rescued from most imminent peril.

+The monument was erected in 1827 by the City of New York.
+In 2017, a new bronze plaque was dedicated at his gravesite to clarify the original, weathered text of the monument.

 In 1853, a monument was erected at the site of André's capture in Tarrytown.
 On the event's centenary in 1880, it was topped with the statue of a minuteman.
 Carved by the sculptor William Rudolf O'Donovan (1844–1920), the statue is reputedly in the likeness of Paulding himself.
 It is located in Patriot's Park, which was added to the National Register of Historic Places in 1982.
 A street called Paulding Drive in Chappaqua, New York was named in his honor.

 According to Marcius D. Raymond, several villages and counties are named in his honor: Paulding County, Ohio; Paulding County, Georgia; Paulding, Michigan (site of the mysterious Paulding Light); Paulding, New Jersey; and Paulding, Mississippi.
 Additionally, the villages of Tarrytown (where there is a John Paulding Elementary School), Cold Spring and Elmsford, along with the cities of Peekskill and White Plains, all in New York, each have a street named for Paulding (as well as ones for Williams and Van Wart).
 The Fire Department of Sparkill, New York, maintains the John Paulding Engine Co., founded in 1901.